matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 A request could look like this:

 ```
-GET /_matrix/client/r0/rooms/{roomidOrAlias}/summary?
+GET /_matrix/client/r0/summary/{roomIdOrAlias}?
     via=matrix.org&
     via=neko.dev
 ```

+(This is not under `/rooms`, because it can be used with an alias.

-- `roomidOrAlias` can be the roomid or an alias to a room.
+- `roomIdOrAlias` can be the roomid or an alias to a room.
 - `via` are servers, that should be tried to request a summary from, if it can't be generated locally.
 These can be from a matrix URI, matrix.to link or a `m.space.child` event for example.